 In 2004, the BLM received funding to develop a monitoring protocol, and permanent plots are being installed in 2005 to monitor the status of the population.
-Three years of data have now been collected (D. Tonenna, pers. comm.., 2007), but these data have not been provided to the Service.
+Three years of data have now been collected (Tonenna 2007), but these data have not been provided to the Service.